dinhomathias/Amc/Bots-built-with-PTB.md

 * [Tiktok To Telegram](https://github.com/fauzaanu/Tiktok_To_Telegram) — On receiving a Tiktok Link this bot will send you back a watermark removed video back to you active on [@TokInTgBot](https://t.me/TokInTgBot)
 * [TwitterForwarderBot](https://github.com/franciscod/telegram-twitter-forwarder-bot) — Forwards you tweets from people that you have subscribed to.
 * [YATAB](https://github.com/Nhoya/YATAB/) — Modular administration helper bot

-# Web Apps
-Bots using Telegram Web Apps

-* [TGDates](https://github.com/harshil21/TGDates) — A Telegram Web App which allows the user to pick a date or time easily and is configurable via an API.

 ---